 This is not a theoretical scenario dreamed up by Hollywood scriptwriters, because I personally have worked on a couple machines that were so bogged down by antivirus software and other security utilities, that the computer was effectively unusable, and none of the offending programs could be uninstalled.
 In these cases, the best solution turned out to be the "nuclear option", i.e., wipe the hard drive and reinstall the operating system.
 But this has the obvious downside of losing any user data that has not been backed up (which sadly is the case with far too many users' data) — assuming that it is an older PC that does not allow you to boot off of a "live CD" and copy the data to a USB flash drive, or that the user has done such a horrendous job of organizing his data on the hard drive that it cannot be located manually, without running the original applications.

 Antivirus product vendors make all sorts of claims as to the effectiveness and safety of their products — claims that oftentimes turn out to be false and misleading.
-In this article, we will examine some of the issues which get almost no coverage in the press — especially the press that accepts advertising from software vendors.
+In this article, I will examine some of the issues which get almost no coverage in the press — especially the press that accepts advertising from software vendors.
 The term "antivirus software" will be used in the more general sense, referring to any computer program designed to battle viruses, Trojan horses, and worms — but not those programs dedicated to fighting spyware.
 Our focus will be on software that runs under Microsoft Windows; but many of the principles apply equally well to PCs running Linux and Mac OS X.

 Proponents of Windows may argue that it is unfair to focus on their favorite operating system, and that Linux and OS X have seen their share of security problems.
 But critics of Microsoft Windows can point to a history of lousy security, as well as several major weaknesses in the operating system's design.
 For instance, Windows allows any program to alter key components of the operating system: the Registry, the autorun files (which start automatically when Windows itself starts), and the executable programs at the core of the system.
 After all, what kind of system would invite unvetted applications to modify a critical part of the system — in this case, the Registry — during an unavoidable step, namely, installing the applications?!